joshfrench/om-wiki-fork/Basic-Tutorial.md

   {:target (. js/document (getElementById "app"))})
 ```

-`om.core/root` is idempotent, that is, it's safe to evaluate it
+`om.core/root` is idempotent; that is, it's safe to evaluate it
 multiple times.
 It takes three arguments.
 The first argument is a function
 that takes the application state data and the backing React component, here
 called `owner`.
 This function must return an Om component, a React